psocha/psocha.github.io/_posts/2019-06-02-rewrite-microservice.md

 Are rewrites worthwhile?
 It's a case-by-case question and one can never be certain about the conclusion.
 The only way to be certain is to compare the rewrite timeline with a parallel timeline in which the rewrite never happened.
-However, with good design and good management (which I'll discuss in a separate post), the likelihood of a successful rewrite can be greatly increased.
+However, with good design and good management ([discussed here](/blog/successful-rewrite)), the likelihood of a successful rewrite can be greatly increased.